raghurambachu/AC-JS-value-variable-and-types/Ex1-explanation/operators.md

 ## Operators-readText

-In JavaScript Operator a are used for operation like assignment, comparing, arithmetic, logical etc. JavaScript supports bot _unary_ and _binary_ operators.
+In JavaScript Operator a are used for operation like assignment, comparing, arithmetic, logical etc. JavaScript supports both _unary_ and _binary_ operators.

 **Unary** operators act on one operand where ad **Binary** acts on two operand(value).